sazzad/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in "Distortion Correction" section of the IPython notebook located in "advanced_lane_detection.ipynb".

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, the following image shows how distortion is corrected on the image leveraging calibration parameters.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The code for this step is contained in "Color Transform" section of the IPython notebook located in "advanced_lane_detection.ipynb".

 I used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 ![alt text][image3]